sjinno/sjinno.github.io/content/projects/jam.md

 # Description

 jam is a CLI application written in Rust that helps job seekers manage/organize job applications.
-Especially those who are looking for an SE job, it is typical that one would have to apply to a bunch.
+Especially those who are looking for an software developer job, it is typical that one would have to apply to a bunch.
 So, hopefully this will help one alleviate that management task at least... 💃

 <!-- # Demo